Overview

 The ELI Intensive English Program (IEP) is designed for individuals who need to learn English as a second language.
 The program focuses on preparing students for academic success, both in English-language proficiency and cultural awareness, for undergraduate and graduate study at The University of Alabama.

-Five levels of study, from high beginning to advanced, are available.
+Five levels of study, from elementary to advanced, are available.
 Each level consists of a minimum of 20 hours of class per week.
 Sessions lasting six to eight weeks are available six times per year in January, March, May, June, August, and October.
 Students may begin their English study at the beginning of any one of these sessions.

 An ELI student wishing to enter an undergraduate degree program at The University of Alabama may meet UA's English proficiency requirements either by obtaining the required TOEFL or IELTS score or by completing Level 6 with a minimum GPA of 3.0 in Levels 4, 5, and 6.
-Conditionally admitted students who meet certain conditions may become eligible to enroll in credit-bearing courses while completing their ELI program of study.
-In such cases, the number of UA courses that an eligible student may take is determined by the ELI.

 Students who apply for admission to UA and meet the academic and financial qualifications to enter the University but do not meet the English proficiency requirements may be admitted conditionally.
 Such students will not be eligible to begin an academic program and will be required to register for full-time or part-time study in ELI until they meet the English proficiency requirement as outlined above.